cderosia/pga/README.md

 # PGA EDA
-EDA of PGA Tournament Data
+Exploratory Data Analysis of PGA Tournament Data using R

 I have been an avid golfer my entire life.
 I have enjoyed both watching and playing golf.
 At the time of this project I still compete in amatuer tournaments at local, state, and national level.